infoPanelImage?.alt

 Was kann Kino?

-Im Vordergrund von Arsenal on Location steht das gemeinsam mit unseren Kooperationspartner*innen zu entwickelnde Neue, ebenso Repliken auf die Frage: Was kann Kino?
+Im Vordergrund von Arsenal on Location stand das gemeinsam mit unseren Kooperationspartner*innen zu entwickelnde Neue, ebenso Repliken auf die Frage: Was kann Kino?
 Oder genauer, was kann Kino heute – an spezifischen Orten, in besonderen Kontexten, in einer Zeit komplexer Krisen und Konflikte?

 Our Network — Regional, National, International